tetherscript/ComfyParamVisualizer/README.md

 > Click on an image in the viewer to load it into a separate tab, where you can drag it into the ComfyUI editor to recreate the workflow that made the image.
 >
 > Use the dump_picklist script and batch file from the 1Misc folder to generate lists of parameter value strings, like all the ksampler sampler_names, which can be a long list.
 You can then copy/paste that into a param file.
+>
+> Check the /1Misc folder to find the ChatGPT prompts that contain the full specs, including explanations of the parameters.
+It's a good read.

 You made it this far.
 Join us in Discord: